SuperNEMO-DBD/Falaise/README.md

 # Getting Help

-If you have problems, questions, ideas or suggestions on Falaise or any of its submodules, [raise an issue](https://supernemo-dbd.github.io/Falaise/issues).
+If you have problems, questions, ideas or suggestions on Falaise or any of its submodules, [just raise this on the project board](https://supernemo-dbd.github.io/Falaise/issues).

 # Contributing to Falaise

-Please see the [Contribution Guide](https://github.com/SuperNEMO-DBD/Falaise/blob/develop/CONTRIBUTING.md#)
+Please see the [Contribution Guide](https://github.com/SuperNEMO-DBD/Falaise/blob/develop/CONTRIBUTING.md#) for a detailed guide.

 # Naming
 Falaise is named thus because [Falaise is the town in Normandy](http://en.wikipedia.org/wiki/Falaise,_Calvados) where William